jimmythompson/halboy/README.md

 Provided you're calling a HAL+JSON API, you can discover the API and navigate through its links.
-When you've found what you want, you call `navigator/resource` and you get a plain old hal reosurce, which you can inspect using any of the methods above.
+When you've found what you want, you call `navigator/resource` and you get a plain old HAL resource, which you can inspect using any of the methods above.

 ```clojure